Flash Ionization of the Early Universe by Pop III.1 Supermassive Stars: Contribution to of Pop III.1 Ionization in ``The Flash''

 \section{Contribution to $\tau$ of Pop III.1 Ionization in ``The Flash''}

 We construct a simple model for reionization by supermassive Pop III.1 stars.
 We assume these stars all form together at a redshift $z_{\rm form}$, which leads to a subsequent peak level of ionization in their HII regions, $f_{i,{\rm peak}}$, occurring at redshift $z_{\rm flash}$.
 These HII regions are assumed to fill a significant fraction of the volume of the universe at this epoch, $f_{i,{\rm vol}}$.
 Based on the cosmological volume SMBH seeding models of \citet{2019MNRAS.483.3592B} and \citet{2023MNRAS.525..969S} that explored and developed the Pop III.1 scenario, we consider two cases: $z_{\rm flash}=20$ and $z_{\rm flash}=25$.
+Note that these values are constrained by the need to form enough Pop III.1 sources to seed a cosmic population of SMBHs with $n_{\rm SMBH}\sim 10^{-2}-10^{-1}\:{\rm cMpc}^{-3}$ \citep[][]{2024ApJ...971L..16H,2025arXiv250117675C}, requiring isolation distance parameters in the range $d_{\rm iso}\simeq 50-75\:$pkpc, i.e., $\simeq 1-2\:$cMpc at these redshifts.
+Similar results apply when the isolation distance is set to be equal to the HII region radius around Pop III.1 supermassive stars \citep[][Petkova et al., in prep.]{2024arXiv241201828T,2025arXiv250723004S}.

 For our fiducial case we will consider values of $f_{i,{\rm peak}}=0.5$ and $f_{i,{\rm vol}}=0.5$.
 We note there is simple linear degeneracy between these parameters for the total contribution to $\tau$.
 However, in the context of the Pop III.1 model, we require $f_{i,{\rm vol}}$ to be near unity.
 Similarly, HII regions undergoing {\it R-type} evolution are expected to have ionization fractions of order unity when the star is shining, since the mean free path of ionizing photons is relatively short, i.e., $\lambda_{\rm mfp}=(n_{\rm H}\sigma_{\rm p.i.})^{-1} = 9.0 (n_{\rm H}/n_{\rm H,z=30})^{-1}(h\nu/13.6\:{\rm eV})^3\:$pc, where $\sigma_{\rm p.i.}$ is the photoionization cross section of H and we have normalized to the mean IGM density at $z=30$, i.e., $n_{\rm H,z=30}=5.72\times10^{-3}\:{\rm cm}^{-3}$.
 However, after the star dies and is no longer a significant source of ionizing photons, the ionization fraction drops, even as the {\it R-type} HII region front is still expanding.
 So the average ionization fraction in the HII region at its maximum extent is expected to be moderately lower than unity.

 The timescale for the ionization fraction to rise up to its peak value, $t_{\rm rise}$, is assumed to be intermediate between the lifetime of the ionizing source, i.e., with fiducial value of 10~Myr for the lifetime of a supermassive star that is somewhat prolonged by WIMP annihilation heating \citep[see discussion by][]{2024arXiv241201828T}, and the time to establish a Strömgren sphere, $t_{\rm ion}$, in gas that has a density similar to that of the mean IGM density.
 The value of $t_{\rm ion}$ assuming mean cosmic density is